NazaGonella/nazagonella.github.io/posts/utf-encoding/utf-encoding.md

 ### UTF-16 and Surrogate Pairs

 UTF-16 introduces *variable-width* encoding.
-Every code point is encoded as one or two 16 bit values, called *code units*.
+Every code point is encoded as one or two 16-bit values, called *code units*.

-Code points less than or equal to `U+FFFF`, outside the range `0xD800-0xDFFF` (you'll see why in a bit), correspond to characters in the *Basic Multilingual Plane* (BMP) and are directly encoded in a single 16 bit code unit.
+Code points less than or equal to `U+FFFF`, outside the range `0xD800-0xDFFF` (you'll see why in a bit), correspond to characters in the *Basic Multilingual Plane* (BMP) and are directly encoded in a single 16-bit code unit.

-For code points outside the BMP (greater than `U+FFFF`), UTF-16 uses *surrogate pairs*: each pair consists of two 16 bit code units, the first one being the *high surrogate* followed by the *low surrogate*.
+For code points outside the BMP (greater than `U+FFFF`), UTF-16 uses *surrogate pairs*: each pair consists of two 16-bit code units, the first one being the *high surrogate* followed by the *low surrogate*.

 Surrogate pairs follow a simple formula for encoding code points.